jacksonbuilds/nasa-mission-timer-demo/README.md

 ## 📜 License

 MIT License.
-See LICENSE file for details.
+See LICENSE file for details